'Those who do not learn history are doomed to repeat it.'

 So is that the case?

-After repeated wars between Germany and France, France still demanded that confiscatory terms of surrender be imposed on Germany after The First World War.
-Then The Second World War happened.
+After repeated 19th century wars between Germany and France, France still demanded that confiscatory terms of surrender be imposed on Germany after the 20th century's First World War.
+Then the Second World War happened .

 After failing to invest in education and infrastructure in Afghanistan after arming the Mojahadin against the invading Soviet Union in the 80’s, America neglected to make the same investments after later Middle Eastern military campaigns.
 Then rose The Taliban and Al Qaeda.